mspaintmsi/superUser/msvc/BUILD_LLVM-MSVC.md

 There are two possibilities:

-- Visual Studio is installed
+- Visual Studio is installed.

-Open the "Developer Command Prompt for VS" using the Start menu shortcut.
+Open the "_Developer Command Prompt for VS_" using the Start menu shortcut.
-It sets the necessary environment variables for you.
+It sets the necessary environment variables automatically.

-- Visual Studio is not installed
+- Visual Studio is not installed.

 You need the MSVC/SDK repackaged version.

 Set the `MSVC_LIBS_PATH` environment variable to the directory where it is located.

 To build the executables, in the Windows command prompt or Linux terminal,